Pablo, Montana

 Pablo is a census-designated place (CDP) in Lake County, Montana, United States.
-The population was 2,254 at the 2010 census, up from 1,814 in 2000.
+The population was 2,138 at the 2020 census.
 It is the home of Salish Kootenai College and the seat of government of the Flathead Indian Reservation.

 History

-Pablo got its start in 1917, when the Northern Pacific Railway completed a branch line between Dixon and Polson.
+Pablo got its start in 1917, when the Northern Pacific Railway completed a branch line between Sčilíp (formerly known as Dixon) and Polson.
 It takes its name from Michel Pablo, known for his efforts to save the American bison from extinction.

 People's Center fire

 On September 6, 2020, an arsonist set fire to the People's Center, an education center and museum space for Flathead history and culture.
 The center lost its repository room, offices, and commercial room were lost in the blaze, but the foyer, education room, and museum area survived.
 Much of the surviving collection has presently been moved to the Dr. Joe McDonald Health and Activity Center, which resides on the campus of Salish Kootenai College.

 The suspect, a 33-year-old male, died at the scene.
 Doors had been barricaded from within, resulting in an increased difficulty for the firefighters at the scene.